chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 +++++++++++++++++++

-When merging, copy and paste the PR description into the GitHub merge dialogue box, include the title of the PR which should already be there.
+When merging, copy and paste the PR description into the GitHub merge dialogue box.
+Include the title of the PR which should already be there.

-It is good practice to add mention of the reviewer(s) at the end of the PR.
+It is good practice to @-mention the reviewer(s) at the end of the PR.
 This is typically formatted in brackets:

 .. code-block:: bash